INDIAN2020/wp-job-manager-cf7-apply/readme.txt

 == Frequently Asked Questions ==

-= Nothing happens when I set the Gravity Form ID? =
+= Nothing happens when I set the Contact Form 7 ID? =

 It is up to the theme to respect your choice to use this plugin (as there is no way to automatically insert the form).
 The theme you are using must add: